Software-Hardware-Integration-Lab/Development-Utilities/README.md

 {
   "extends": "./node_modules/@shi-corp/common-utilities/config/baseTsConfig.json",
   "compilerOptions": {
-    "outDir": "<location of the output folder for your project, if its used>" }
+    "outDir": "<location of the output folder for your project, if it is used>" }
   ... // any other options that need to override base behavior }